-Ben Engel is an experienced mindfulness practitioner and facilitator with extensive first-hand experience of the benefits that mindfulness practice brings to daily life.
-Ben attended his first silent retreat close to twenty years ago and has taught Mindfulness Based Stress Reduction (MBSR) courses as an Associate Teacher with Openground since 2010.
+Ben is an experienced mindfulness practitioner and facilitator with extensive first-hand experience of the benefits that mindfulness practice brings to daily life.
+He attended his first silent retreat close to twenty years ago and has taught Mindfulness Based Stress Reduction (MBSR) courses as an Associate Teacher with Openground since 2010.
 Ben has a background in Human Resources and is currently completing a two year PACFA accredited postgraduate training in Holistic Counselling and Psychotherapy as part of his ongoing professional development.
 Ben brings a pragmatic and compassionate approach to mindfulness with a focus on leading a life fully lived.

-Tienne Simons did her first meditation course in her late teens and has had mindfulness as a significant part of her life ever since.
-Tienne currently works part time as a counsellor in a Sydney University and is the Principal of HeadRest Mindfulness Training where she teaches Mindfulness Based Stress Reduction (MBSR) , Mindful Parenting, and Compassion Based courses, as well as teaching in-school mindfulness programs to NSW teachers.
+Tienne did her first meditation course in her late teens and has had mindfulness as a significant part of her life ever since.
+She currently works part time as a counsellor in a Sydney University and is the Principal of HeadRest Mindfulness Training where she teaches Mindfulness Based Stress Reduction (MBSR) , Mindful Parenting, and Compassion Based courses, as well as teaching in-school mindfulness programs to NSW teachers.

-Lyndi Smith started practising mindfulness meditation and yoga ten years ago when close to burn out.
+Lyndi started practising mindfulness meditation and yoga ten years ago when close to burn out.
 The practices had a massive impact on her life, and are now the rock she rests her happiness on.

 Lyndi works for the charity Mind With Heart Australia, helping introduce mindfulness into schools for staff and student wellbeing.
 She has trained in both traditional and secular mindfulness, has a background in performing arts and teaching and has lots of experience working with meditation and teenagers.
 She has instructed on over twenty-five different retreats with young people.